EXPERT PROMPTING MASTERCLASS

 Act as three skeptics:

-3. The experienced advisor: What mistake am I repeating?
+3. Experienced advisor: What mistake am I repeating?

 The Expert Troubleshooting Checklist